Things to consider when receiving a myelogram to diagnose neck or back pain

 A myelogram is an imaging test that uses a contrast dye injection and X-rays to develop images of the spinal canal.
 The dye allows physicians to see the fluid-filled spinal nerve rootlet cuffs.
 The bones themselves are seen on the X-ray portion of the myelogram

 Myelograms are good alternative tests for people who cannot undergo MRIs due to metal implants that would be affected by the MRI’s powerful magnetic field.
-The contrast material used in myelograms makes them a good tool for detecting problems such as a narrowing of the spinal canal (spinal stenosis), herniated discs, sciatica, pinched nerves, and other causes of neck or back pain.
+The contrast material used in myelograms makes them a good tool for detecting problems such as a narrowing of the spinal canal (spinal stenosis), herniated discs, sciatica, pinched nerves and other causes of neck or back pain.

 Myelograms are usually performed in outpatient radiology centers or hospital radiology departments.
-Radiologists, doctors who specialize in imaging tests, perform the procedure with their teams.
+Radiologists, who specialize in imaging tests, perform the procedure with their teams.
 A lumbar (lower back) puncture to inject the contrast material into the fluid surrounding the spinal cord is part of the procedure.

-Always make sure you are completely comfortable with any diagnostic procedure that your doctor recommends.
+Always make sure you are completely comfortable with any diagnostic procedure that your physician recommends.
 Ask questions and do your own research on the subject so that you will be prepared and know what to expect.